 Overview of Rare Disease Day 2015

-This year, and every year, Rare Disease Day has been led by patient organisations and those living with a rare disease, all helping to raise awareness for the cause on an international scale.
-All rare disease stakeholders, including policy makers and medical professionals, participated yet again this year- which helped to make this the most successful Rare Disease Day campaign to date!
+In 2015, and every year, Rare Disease Day was led by patient organisations and those living with a rare disease, all helping to raise awareness for the cause on an international scale.
+All rare disease stakeholders, including policy makers and medical professionals, participated to help make it one of the most successful Rare Disease Day campaigns to date!

-Congratulations for all your efforts!
-Together we conveyed a common message and extended our network in order to help improve the lives of people living with a rare disease, and their families.
+Thanks to your efforts, we conveyed a common message and extended our network in order to help improve the lives of people living with a rare disease, and their families.

 RARE DISEASE DAY 2015 OFFICIAL VIDEO

 The official Rare Disease Day video was the most successful to date with over 1.5 million views on Facebook!
 Thank you to the tens of thousands of people who shared the video across 27 languages.